m0ru/bak/02a_state_of_the_art.md

 //move this to later chapters (e.g. a section on module systems) -->

 Note that Angular 1.x uses its own module system to manage directives, controllers and services.
-If you include all modules directly via `<script>`-tags in your `index.html`, this mechanism makes sure they are executed in the correct order.
+If you include all modules directly via `<script>`-tags in your `index.html`, this mechanism ensures they are executed in the correct order.
 However, this also means, that if you want to combine all your scripts into one `bundle.js`[^fn:bundling] you'll have to specify the same dependencies twice -- once for your bundling module system and once for Angular's, as can be seen in the code-sample below:

 [^fn:bundling]: